erikrikarddaniel/IDAEA-BCN-2018/README.md

 # IDAEA-BCN-2018

-Data for the workshop at IDAEA in Barcelona November 2011.
+Data, and some presentation material, for the workshop at IDAEA in Barcelona November 2011.

 ## Data for practicals -- R/Tidyverse